Why Companies Leave California

 The fact that it is an immigration law is irrelevant because it makes us wonder what comes next.
 Why impose unwarranted legal penalties only for immigration?
 California’s elected officials are capable of enacting other intolerable laws that only they could imagine, such as arresting a factory manager for cooperating with a Federal OSHA inspector.
-Where does this stop?
+Where does this irresponsible behavior stop?

 The study is brimming with information about companies that have left, why they did so, where they moved to, and what business owners and CEOs have said to support their decisions.
-One finding in the report is that many companies relocate even though they haven’t been offered economic incentives in their new state or community.
+One finding in the report is that many companies relocate even though they have not been offered economic incentives in their new state or community.

 Departures are understandable when year after year CEOs nationwide surveyed by Chief Executive Magazine have declared California the worst state in which to do business.
 The state has a high-cost business tax climate, with the Tax Foundation in 2019 ranking California at No. 49 – the second worst in the nation, ahead of only New Jersey.

-Three Previous Governors Paid Attention to Earlier Reports
+Three Previous Governors Quoted Earlier Reports

 Three previous California Governors – Gray Davis, Pete Wilson and George Deukmejian – cited findings from an earlier edition of Joe Vranich’s disinvestment report when expressing concerns about companies shifting their activities and expanding their operations out of state.